devopsacademyau/academy/classes/07class/kms/README.md

 Because it's not possible to have a lot of controls over the service default's key, it's recommended to have your own keys to increase the security being applied to the resources.

-The terraform code below is using a custom key to encrypt the ebs volume.
+The terraform code below is using a custom key to encrypt the EBS volume.

 ```terraform
 resource "aws_kms_key" "my_key" {